kenlowrie/avscript/userdocs.md

 {:.blue}#AVScript User Manual
-[workingtitle]%AVScript Markdown Utility
+[workingtitle]=AVScript Markdown Utility
-[storysummary]%This manual describes the *AVScript Markdown Utility*, its features, purpose and more.
+[storysummary]=This manual describes the *AVScript Markdown Utility*, its features, purpose and more.
 I've packed it with examples too, so hopefully after you read it, you'll know all you need to know about how to use it to create A/V Style scripts quickly, easily and most important, efficiently. ***Enjoy!***
-//You will probably need to update this path to make this work [path]%/Users/ken/Dropbox/shared/src/script/avscript/import
+//You will probably need to update this path to make this work [path]=/Users/ken/Dropbox/shared/src/script/avscript/import
 @import '[path]/userguideheading.md'
-[SP]%&nbsp;
+[SP]=&nbsp;
 @@@ link noteTitle Table of Contents
     [SP]
     @:[inlinemd]<<Inline Markdown>> - **Formatting content inline**